Lightning-AI/pytorch-lightning/docs/source/common/production_inference.rst

 ==============

 Lightning provides you with a prediction API that can be accessed using :meth:`~pytorch_lightning.trainer.trainer.Trainer.predict`.
-To configure this with LightningModule, you need to override the :meth:`~pytorch_lightning.core.lightning.LightningModule.predict_step` method.
+To configure this with your LightningModule, you would need to override the :meth:`~pytorch_lightning.core.lightning.LightningModule.predict_step` method.
 By default :meth:`~pytorch_lightning.core.lightning.LightningModule.predict_step` calls the :meth:`~pytorch_lightning.core.lightning.LightningModule.forward`
 method.
 In order to customize this behaviour, simply override the :meth:`~pytorch_lightning.core.lightning.LightningModule.predict_step` method.
+This can be useful to add some pre-processing or post-processing logic to your data.

 For the example let's override ``predict_step`` and try out `Monte Carlo Dropout <https://arxiv.org/pdf/1506.02142.pdf>`_: